neicnordic/sda-inbox-sftp/README.md

 Moreover, for each user, we detect when the file upload is completed and compute its checksum.

+## S3 integration

+Default storage back-end for the inbox is local file-system.
+But we also support S3 service as a back-end.
+It can be enabled using S3-related env-vars (see configuration details below).

+If S3 is enabled, then files are still going to be stored locally, but after successful upload, they will going to be uploaded to the specified S3 back-end.
+With this approach local file-system plays role of so called "staging area", while S3 is the real final destination for the uploaded files.

 ## Configuration

 Environment variables used: